RocketSoftware/BankDemo/demos/onprem/psqlmfdbfh/README.md

    - Uses pre-built application modules
    - Two ODBC system data sources called `BANKVSAM.MASTER` and `BANKVSAM.VSAM` are created
    - The VSAM data is uploaded to the database using `dbfhdeploy add` commands
-   - The server instance is configured to use the Micro Focus Database File Handler (MFDBFH) by:
+   - The server instance is configured to use the Database File Handler by:
        - The credentials vault is populated with database credentials (using the `mfsecretsadmin` command)
         - Specifying the XA switch module espgsqlxa (its source is in the `src/enterpriseserver/xa` directory of the Enterprise Developer installation location)
        - The esxaextcfg module provides encrypted credentials to espgsqlxa